adithya-s-k/AI-Engineering.academy/docs/LLM/ServerLessFinetuning/FinetuneLlamaAxolotlGPUModalTutorial.md

         raise RuntimeError(f"LoRA merge failed: {e}")
 ```

+**What merging does:**

+1. Loads base model weights
+2. Loads LoRA adapter weights
+3. Applies the LoRA transformations to base model
+4. Saves the combined model

 **Why only 1 GPU?**

-- Merging is sequential, doesn't benefit from multiple GPUs
+Merging is sequential - you're just doing matrix operations to combine weights.
+Doesn't benefit from multiple GPUs.
+Save the money.
-- Saves cost

 **Run it:**